-Problem 1: Audio device does not have an RCA type line output.
+Problem 1: Audio device doesn't have a digital or RCA type line output.

-What to do: The transmitter can also be connected to headphone type outputs (3.5 mm or 6.3 mm type outputs) by using a 3.5 mm-to-RCA or 6.3 mm-to-RCA adapter.
+What to do: The transmitter analog audio interface can also be connected to headphone type outputs (3.5 mm or 6.3 mm type outputs) by using a 3.5 mm-to-RCA or 6.3 mm-to-RCA adapter.
 Please contact your dealer for such an adapter.
-It is important, however, that the audio level provided by such an output is no higher than +/- 1.5 V peak-to-peak voltage.
-Otherwise audio clipping at the transmitter may occur.
 Usually such outputs have a volume control that can be used to adjust the audio output level.

-Problem 2: Battery lid at headphones does not open.
+Problem 2: Battery lid at headphones doesn't open.